belle2/basf2/online_book/basf2/first_steering_file.rst

     :class: exercise stacked

-    Find out what's the difference between ``dr`` and ``dz``, e.g. why do we not have to explicitly ask for the absolute value of dr, and the angular range of the CDC acceptance (as implemented in the software).
+    Find out what's the difference between ``dr`` and ``dz``, e.g. why do we not have to explicitly ask for the absolute value of dr. What's the angular range of the CDC acceptance (as implemented in the software)?

 .. admonition:: Hint
     :class: toggle xhint stacked